 Galen Hall, Joshua A. Basseches, Rebecca Bromley-Trujillo and Trevor Culhane.
 "Exploring the Obstacles to U.S. Climate Policy in High-Barrier vs. Low-Barrier State Regimes."
 Article Manuscript in Preparation.

 Trevor Culhane, Joshua A. Basseches and J. Timmons Roberts.
-"Who Killed the MA Climate Bill?"
+"The Limits of the Possible: How Money, Lobbying, and Deficient Political Institutions Turned A Groundbreaking Climate Bill into a More Limited One."
 Article Manuscript in Preparation.